Aashay-chaudhari/stock_management/README.md

       18) Printing a Purchase Invoice
       19) Edit a Purchase Invoice
       20)  Deleting a Purchase Invoice
- 3) Doesn't allow user to delete Customers/Suppliers if the customer/supplier are linked to any invoice.
+ 3) Doesn't allow the user to delete Customers/Suppliers if the customer/supplier is linked to any invoice.
 Shows an error and procedure to follow to obtain this.
- 4) Tracks Reorder Levels and throws error on product stock reaching it's reorder level.
+ 4) Tracks Reorder Levels and throws errors on product stock reaching its reorder level.
+ 5) Provides Data Analytics for Inventory Preparation and Trend Identification.